 A simple solution to this will be to store a note on the person’s record in your CRM or database referencing the way they signed up and how they opted in.
 However, you will also need a robust system for managing changes in preferences when requested by supporters.
 Many email marketing systems offer these as standard, though bringing that data back to your database can be difficult.
 A manual approach would be to run monthly reports from your email marketing software listing who has unsubscribed.
 Users of the White Fuse platform can manage everything in one place: consent collection on donations and enquiries, secure data storage and sending email campaigns.

 Communicating with supporters

 When you send communications to supporters you will need to be confident that they have opted-in to the particular type of communication you are about to send.
 Knowing this relies on robust integration between all the systems you use, as mentioned in the last section.
 You must also be confident that you are giving your supporters a simple way to opt out of communications.
 For email newsletters, this should come in the form of an ‘unsubscribe’ or ‘manage preferences’ link at the bottom of the email.

 GDPR applies to historical data, not just data that has been collected after GDPR came into force.
 Depending on the quality of your existing systems and the way you collected data in the past, this means you may have to pro-actively contact your existing supporters to ensure that they have actively opted-in to your charity communications.

 Do I need a Data Protection Officer?

 You already need to have someone in your charity responsible for data protection and the GDPR does not change that.
 However, it does introduce a new more formal role called a Data Protection Officer (DPO).
 This role is unlikely to be required in most small charities.
 A DPO must be appointed if you:

 GDPR compliance summary

 Download the checklist

 We have condensed this post into a checklist for easy reference.
-Enter your email and we will email it to you.
+If you find this useful please consider sharing this post.